raymondtith00-hash/Wazuh-SIEM-Threat-Detection-and-Triage-Home-Lab/README.md

 ## Overview

-The purpose of this project was to build a SOC monitoring and investigation lab capable of detecting, monitoring, and analyzing common attacker techniques.
+The purpose of this project was to build a SOC alert and investigation lab capable of detecting, monitoring, and analyzing common attacker techniques.
 Using Wazuh SIEM, Suricata IDS, Ubuntu Server, and Kali Linux, I simulated real-world attack scenarios and investigated the resulting security events from a defender's perspective and ways to triage them.

 ## Lab Architecture